How do you properly budget a successful rebrand and activation?

 You need more than a 2-to-3-hour session to plan an effective brand activation, and it requires a lot more than just an updated website, new collateral and a digital awareness campaign.
 We call this minimal approach “jailbreaking” a brand—and we’ve seen it produce minimal results.

 Instead, we suggest launching a robust brand activation program across all key customer touchpoints.
-If you include this approach in your ROI calculations, you will find adequate budgets for BOTH creating and activating a brand you will love—a truly standout brand.
+If you include this approach in your ROI calculations, you will find adequate budgets for BOTH rebranding costs and activating a brand you will love—a truly standout brand.